c-auri/dotfiles/README.md

     bat fd-find ripgrep tmux xclip \
     gimp flameshot mpv vlc
 ```
-> [!NOTE]
+> [!IMPORTANT]
 > If all else fails, awesome defaults to xterm.
-So better make sure it's always there, even if you intend to use a different terminal.
+> So better make sure it's always there, even if you intend to use a different terminal.

 Install manually:
 - [alacritty](https://github.com/alacritty/alacritty/blob/master/INSTALL.md)